NappingPiglet/dicecloud-v2-guide/documentation-for-properties/skill.md

 Should return an array containing all bonuses to rolls using to the skill, but currently just throws an error and hides whatever text it is part of.

+## Hidden Values

+Note that all values listed from here on out can only be accessed using the `#skill.<valueName>` syntax from a child of the property.

+### variableName

+Returns the variable name of the skill.

+### baseValueCalculation

+Returns the unparsed string entered into the base value field.

+### hide

+Returns true if the skill's type is set to utility.